 |PSY 213 Developmental Psychology||4|

-Other courses that may be required by specific BSN or accelerated nursing programs (either BSN or MSN) include, introduction to psychology, pathophysiology, theology/religious studies, medical ethics, human growth and development, sociology and pharmacology.
+Other courses that may be required by specific BSN or accelerated nursing degrees (either BSN or MSN) include, introduction to psychology, pathophysiology, theology/religious studies, medical ethics, human growth and development, sociology and pharmacology.

 Return To Department